ahmedokasha000/Learn-DSA/Udacity_ND/P1/Analysis.md

 Complexity = O(n).

 No operation is taking space more than the length of input data for both encoding or decoding.

+# Task 4 - Active Directory

+## Code Design
+A recursive function is implemented to traverse all sub groups while checking users in these groups.
+The base case is reached once we find the user, in that case we will return and stop traversing other groups.

+## Complexity

+### Time Complexity
+O(n) where n is the number of all sub groups and the users inside.
+### Space Complexity

+Complexity = O(1).
+We don't have to store variables. however the space for storing stack frames will increase when the recursion depth increase.

+# Task 5 - Block chain

+## Code Design
+The code creates a Block class that includes all necessary attributes, including a reference to the previous block if exists.
+Then, a data structure is established to represent the blockchain, which is similar to a singly linked list, except that the tail of the chain is kept, and each block has a link to the previous one.

+## Complexity

+### Time Complexity
+- O(1) for insertion and pop operations.
+- O(n) searching, replace, or delete.
+### Space Complexity

+Complexity = O(n).

+# Task 6 - Union and Intersection

+## Code Design
+Two iterative functions are implemented to traverse the two lists only once.
+During the traversal, specific values are stored in a hash table (set) to facilitate faster access when required.
+Additionally, the output list is calculated during the iteration to prevent duplicating the computational complexity.

+## Complexity

+### Time Complexity
+- O(n+m) where n, m are the size of the two lists.
+Complexity is same for intersection and union.
+### Space Complexity

+- O(2(n+m)) which will end up with O(n+m). since we are using a hash table for storing some of these values.
+Results are almost the same for both union and intersection.